-In two decades Huis Marseille has acquired some 750 works of contemporary photography.
-Among them are works by many internationally leading photographers, such as Thomas Struth, Thomas Ruff, Andreas Gursky, Andres Serrano, Deana Lawson, Viviane Sassen and Jean-Luc Mylayne.
-In addition, there is plenty of room in the collection for less established names.
-Recent acquisitions include photographs by Jamie Hawkesworth and Julie Greve, work that originated at the intersection of fashion and art.
+Huis Marseille has acquired around 750 works of contemporary photography since it opened two decades ago.
+This includes the works of many internationally prominent photographers, such as Thomas Struth, Thomas Ruff, Andreas Gursky, Andres Serrano, Deana Lawson, Viviane Sassen and Jean-Luc Mylayne.
+The exhibition also covers less well-known names.
+New additions to the collection include photos by Jamie Hawkesworth and Julie Greve, created at the crossroads of fashion and art.

 Netherlands Museum Pass valid